Otto IV, Holy Roman Emperor: Early life

 Otto was the third son of Henry the Lion, Duke of Bavaria and Duke of Saxony, by his wife Matilda of England.
 His exact birthplace is not given by any original source.
 He grew up in England in the care of his maternal grandfather, King Henry II of England.
 Otto was fluent in French as well as German.
 He became the foster son of his maternal uncle King Richard I of England.
 In 1190, after he left England to join the Third Crusade, Richard appointed Otto as Earl of York.
-The authenticity (or authority) of this grant was doubted by the vassals of Yorkshire, who prevented Otto taking possession of his earldom.
+This grant's authenticity (or authority) was doubted by the vassals of Yorkshire, who prevented Otto from taking possession of his earldom.
 Still, he probably visited Yorkshire in 1191, and he continued to claim the revenues of the earldom after becoming king of Germany, although he never secured them.
 Neither did he succeed in getting the 25,000 silver marks willed to him by his uncle in 1199.

 In 1195, Richard began negotiations to marry Otto to Margaret, daughter and heir presumptive of King William the Lion of Scotland.
 Lothian, as Margaret's dowry, would be handed over to Richard for safekeeping and the counties of Northumberland and Cumberland (Carlisle) would be granted to Otto and turned over to the king of Scotland.
 The negotiations dragged on until August 1198, when the birth of a son and heir to William rendered them unnecessary.
-Having failed in his efforts to secure Otto an English earldom or else a Scottish kingdom, in September 1196 Richard, as duke of Aquitaine, enfeoffed Otto with the county of Poitou.
+Having failed to secure Otto an English earldom or a Scottish kingdom in September 1196, Richard, as duke of Aquitaine, enfeoffed Otto with the county of Poitou.
 There is some disagreement over whether Otto received Poitou in exchange for or in addition to the earldom of York.

 Otto was in Poitou from September 1196 until mid-1197, when he joined Richard in Normandy to confer over the appointment of bishops to the vacant sees of Poitiers, Limoges and Périgueux.
 He then participated in the war against Philip II of France on the side of Richard.
-In October he returned to Poitou.
-The German historian Jens Ahlers, taking into account Otto's life prior to 1198, considers that he might have been the first foreign king of Germany.
+In October, he returned to Poitou.
+The German historian Jens Ahlers, considering Otto's life before 1198, believes that he might have been the first foreign king of Germany.